LIST OF DOCUMENTS FOR THE GLOBAL TALENT VISA APPLICATION

 Exceptional Talent: same kind of contributions as a founder, senior executive, board member, or employee of a product-led digital technology company.

-This implies that you should demonstrate an impact you have made on the IT sector, not necessarily an innovative one.
+This implies that you should demonstrate an impact you have made on the IT sector.
 The contribution criteria is usually linked with the innovation criteria, since innovative projects/products should contribute to the advancement of the company/tech field.

 Specific examples of a "significant contribution":

 d) At least 1 example of exceptional ability in the field by academic contributions/research endorsed by an expert.